signalfx/gdi-specification/specification/profiling.md

 ## Activation

 Agents may choose to activate or deactivate their profiler by default.
+Agents MUST NOT activate the profiler by default unless the feature is classified as stable.
 A configuration setting MUST be provided to allow overriding the default:

 * `SPLUNK_PROFILER_ENABLED` environment variable